 - about unsafe consumer products.

 Conciliation doesn’t always work.
-If this is the case, we can suggest options for you.
-This might be:
+If it doesn't, we can suggest options for you such as:

 - taking your complaint to a tribunal or court

 What we cannot do